-- Enhanced Oil Recovery (EOR): Significant economic advantages can be obtained if the initial CO2 sequestration is partnered with EOR.
-Where EOR is effective, and reports indicate that many fields on the North Slope would benefit, 7 injection of CO2 'washes' out residual oil left after initial production.
+• Enhanced Oil Recovery (EOR): Significant economic advantages can be obtained if the initial CO2 sequestration is partnered with EOR.
+Where EOR is effective, and reports indicate that many fields on the North Slope would benefit,7 injection of CO2 'washes' out residual oil left after initial production.
 While much of this CO2 is cycled back to the surface with residual oil, a significant percentage remains trapped in the reservoir even while active cycling is taking place.
 The rest of the CO2 cycles up mixed with residual oil, is separated at the surface, and re-injected into the reservoir.
-This cycling continues until EOR is no longer productive, at which point all the CO2 in the reservoir remains sequestered.
-At that time, CO2 could theoretically continue to be injected until injection pressure or some other operational limit is reached. - Longer term, this technology will need to be implemented for eventual gas sales, if only due to pipeline specifications requiring no more than 1.5% CO2.
-Implementing this technology now would act as a large-scale pilot for eventual gas sales.
+This cycling continues until EOR is no longer productive, at which point all the CO_2 in the reservoir remains sequestered.
+At that time, CO_2 could theoretically continue to be injected until injection pressure or some other operational limit is reached.